cyrillefr/javascript-tests/README.md

 # JavaScript Tests

-A suite of JavaScript tests (hopefully) useful for interviews A note from me, Cyrille
+A suite of JavaScript tests (hopefully) useful for interviews.

+A note from me, Cyrille
 This my modified and added JS files.
 Protocol to test my files is the same as below(but it will install dependancies).